 Scalability is an integral part of any digital property, project, or design.
 Without having it in mind, any project is just a project without a thought of the future.

 The content, design or platform do not mature simply with you handing out the project, get paid, and move on.
 It starts to live its own life at the moment it goes live.
 Things will be tweaked, issues will be spotted and changes will be requested.
 You can bet on that.
 Therefore, yo,u need to think about scalability.

 I’ve been on the two sides of the content process – creating and publishing, and there was always something that needs to be added, changed, or removed.
 There has never been a situation where I was confident that everything is just perfect.
 Things can always be better.

 I remember the first thing our professor at IE Business School, Eric Reiss, taught us in the Usability & Design course – “There is no such thing as a perfect website.
 There is always something you can fix.”

 It goes without saying that sometimes we do a great job creating a digital property with scalability in mind.
 But these projects mostly happen internally.
-When a consultant or an agency is hired, they are limited to requirements, specifications and statements of work.
-In addition, the time constraints to deliver are usually very optimistic, to say the least.
+When a consultant or an agency is hired, they are limited to requirements, specifications, and statements of work.
+Besides, the time constraints to deliver are usually very optimistic, to say the least.

 Projects are not based only on specs and requirements.
 They combine expertise and experience.
-Ethics also play a part.
-But real customer satisfaction is brought also by receiving a deliverable that one can bring upgrades, tweaks and changes to.
+Ethics also plays a part.
+But real customer satisfaction is also brought by receiving a deliverable that one can bring upgrades, tweaks, and changes to.

 Scalability means that you need to think a few steps ahead.
 Build things, create things in a way that there will be a future for them, that they can grow and flourish.
 Don’t stop just at satisfying the design brief.
 And if you do, I promise you there will be a return business.